 It was reported in December 2018 that a grand jury had been convened to investigate Joseph, 51.
 She was charged along with former trial court officer Wesley MacGregor.
 Joseph was charged with conspiracy to obstruct justice and two counts of obstruction of justice – aiding and abetting.
 MacGregor was also charged with perjury.

 “This case is about the rule of law,” United States Attorney Andrew E. Lelling said in a statement.
 “The allegations in today’s indictment involve obstruction by a sitting judge, that is intentional interference with the enforcement of federal law, and that is a crime.
 We cannot pick and choose the federal laws we follow, or use our personal views to justify violating the law.
 Everyone in the justice system – not just judges, but law enforcement officers, prosecutors, and defense counsel – should be held to a higher standard.
 The people of Massachusetts expect that, just like they expect judges to be fair, impartial and to follow the law themselves.”

-But the governor of Massachusetts has appeared to confirm that the investigation is happening.
-Governor Charlie Baker, who appointed Judge Joseph, says she should be removed from her position in the interim.
+Governor Charlie Baker, who appointed Judge Joseph, previously said she should be removed from her position in the interim.
 He told reporters outside the statehouse on December 4, “I don’t believe she should be hearing criminal cases until that federal case is resolved.”

 An agent with U.S. Immigration and Customs Enforcement was present in Newton District Court in Massachusetts on April 2, 2018.
 The agent was there to take Jose Medina-Perez into custody.
 Medina-Perez had been arrested on a drug charge.
 There was also an outstanding warrant against him for a drunk driving incident in Pennsylvania.